make(1p) — Linux manual page

 systems to allow more than one target line containing the same

 target name to have commands associated with it.
-Since this is
+Since this is not

-allowed as an extension, but not mandated.
+an extension, but not mandated.

 The default rules are provided with text specifying that the